m50d/m50d.github.com/_posts/2018-07-30-breaking-the-habit.md

 ![](/thankyou.jpg)

 And finally, Kira and Lacus.
-The rousing music and cool Gundam were enough to carry this scene emotionally for the time being, though I can't help noticing that there's
+The rousing music and cool Gundam were enough to carry this scene emotionally for the time being, though I can't help noticing that there's very little substance to his plans.